TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 ```

 Where:
-- `pressure_trend_hpa_per_min` — rate of pressure change in hPa per minute (from `drivers:pressure.trend`)
+- `pressure_trend_hpa_per_min` — rate of pressure change in hPa per minute (from `drivers:pressure.trend`, converted from hPa/cycle to hPa/min by dividing by `COMPUTE_INTERVAL_SECONDS`)
 - `GRADIENT_WIND_FACTOR` — conversion constant (default: 50)

 Falling pressure (negative trend) produces a positive `gradient_wind` (stronger wind), modelling the increased wind ahead of an approaching low.
 Rising pressure produces weaker wind.

 ### State modifier interpolation

-When Proc2 pushes new targets (via TARGET_PUSH), the `wind_speed_mod` field may change.
-Proc3 does not apply the new modifier instantly — it interpolates from the old value to the new value over a ramp period:
+When Proc2 pushes new targets (via TARGET_PUSH), the `wind_speed_mod` and `wind_dir_mod` fields may change.
+Proc3 does not apply the new modifiers instantly — it interpolates from the old values to the new values over a ramp period:

 ```
 current_mod = old_mod + (new_mod - old_mod) * (1 - ramp_remaining / ramp_total)